ductrl/CommitGate/README.md

   provider: claude-cli   # or codex-cli
 ```

-**Option C — No AI** (Gitleaks only, nothing leaves your machine)
+**Option C — No AI** (Gitleaks only)

 ```yaml
 ai:
   enabled: false
 ```

-Commit `commitgate.yaml` so your whole team shares the same gate policy — it contains no secrets.
-That's it; your next commit (or push) is gated.
+It is recommended to commit `commitgate.yaml` so your whole team shares the same gate policy.
+The file doesn't and shouldn't include any secrets.

 ---